-Water stress is defined as when more than 25% of available freshwater resources is withdrawn.
+Water stress is defined as when more than 25% of available freshwater resources are withdrawn.
 Globally, the current ratio is at 19%, approximately unchanged from 2015.
-Global water stress can thus said to be below the "water-stress" threshold.
+Global water stress can thus be said to be below the "water-stress" threshold.
 However, in Northern Africa and Western Asia, water stress was is a high level (75%-100%), with over 84% of available freshwater resources withdrawn in 2019, up from 70% in 2015.

 Water-use efficiency in the Nordic countries is higher than the average for Europe and Northern America (at 52 USD per cubic meter of water).

 There are significant regional variations with Denmark having the highest efficiency.
-Water efficiency in Denmark was in 2019 over five times as high as in Iceland, which has the lowest water efficiency.
+Water efficiency in Denmark in 2019 was over five times as high as in Iceland, which has the lowest water efficiency.

-Notwithstanding the high water efficiency, Denmark is the Nordic country with the by far highest level of freshwater withdrawal as proportion of available freshwater.
+Notwithstanding the high water efficiency, Denmark is the Nordic country with the by far highest level of freshwater withdrawal as a proportion of available freshwater.
 Over the last five years, it has hovered around the water stress threshold of 25%.

-All in all, the OECDs assessment of progress, based on the available indicators on this target, only gives Norway and Sweden a trend assessment of showing progress.
+All in all, the OECD's assessment of progress, based on the available indicators on this target, only gives Norway and Sweden a trend assessment of showing progress.
 The other countries have a low likelihood of reaching the target by 2030.
 Note that in its calculation, the OECD also includes OECD data on i) freshwater abstraction per capita and ii) water stress.